Winemaking at Chankaska Creek

 Making rosé is one of the more fun things winemakers get to do!
 There are a few different ways to make rosé.
 The most common method is to press red grapes with little or no skin contact and ferment very similarly to white wines.
 The second is to Saigneé juice from red grapes in a tank.
 This method is very fast (typically a couple of hours up to 2 days) and is a way to not only concentrate the source red wine but make a very tasty rosé!
 Thirdly is to take a white wine and add red and/or another rosé to make a more delicate pink-colored wine.
 Each method has its benefits and its challenges.

 The fermentation of rosé is very much like white wine.
-Clarification of the juice is a must to promote a clean fermentation.
+Clarification of the juice is a must to promote clean fermentation.
 Mostly the wines are fermented in stainless steel and allowed to proceed slowly.
 Some rosés may be fermented in barrels to enhance their mouthfeel.
 More often than not, these wines will have no contact with new barrels so that their character is not masked by oak flavors.
 Very rarely will rosé go through Malolactic Fermentation.
 Almost always will the wines be kept fresh through the preservation of Malic Acid.

 Most of the blending is done upfront with rosé.
 Some final tweaks may occur before finishing.
-Finishing rosé wines will see a series of steps to insure chemical, microbial, and color stability.
+Finishing rosé wines will see a series of steps to ensure chemical, microbial, and color stability.
 Lastly, the wines will filter and be bottled shortly thereafter.
 Enjoy rosé wines any time of the year.
 Cheers!